 The city's name is from the initials of the W.E.
-Stewart Land Company, which promoted the town site in the irrigated Rio Grande Valley in 1919.
-It is in the heart of an immense citrus, vegetable and cotton-producing area.
-Visit historic downtown and find specialty items, jewelry, antiques and gift shops.
+Stewart Land Company, which promoted the town site in 1919.
+Historic downtown features specialty, jewelry, antique and gift shops.

-City hall, built in 1928, features intricate cast-stone sculptures adorning entryway and cupola of the Spanish Moorish building.
+City hall, built in 1928, features intricate cast-stone sculptures in a Spanish Moorish building.
 It is a designated historical site.
 500 S. Kansas Ave.
 The public library features a Spanish open courtyard.
 525 S. Kansas Ave.

-Harlon Block Memorial features a simple, but elegant, monument to a local Marine, who participated in the famed flag-raising on Iwo Jima.
+Harlon Block Memorial pays tribute to a local Marine, who participated in the famed flag-raising on Iwo Jima.
 At the Texas Army National Guard Armory, 1100 Vo-Tech Drive.

 Access to Nuevo Progreso, Mexico, is seven miles south on F.M.
 1015.

 Events include the Mid-Valley Lighted Christmas Parade and the Onion Festival.
 Weslaco is home to the Texas 1015 onion.